leonardomelgarejo/qa-assessement/README.md

 ## Pipeline

-Esse projeto usa [GitHub Actions](https://docs.github.com/en/actions/about-github-actions/about-continuous-integration-with-github-actions) to run the all the tests in a pipeline.
+This project uses [GitHub Actions](https://docs.github.com/en/actions/about-github-actions/about-continuous-integration-with-github-actions) to run the all the tests in a pipeline.

 You can find this setting at https://github.com/leonardomelgarejo/qa-assessement/blob/main/.github/workflows/gha-ci.yml